tcaselli/java-data-graphql/README.md

 ### Defining embedded entities in meta model

 In order to define an entity you have to register a ```com.daikit.graphql.meta.entity.GQLEmbeddedEntityMetaData```  in the meta model.
-You would then do exactly the same than when you register an entity (see previous chapter) excepted that you cannot register an attribute with a relation to a non embedded entity.
+You would then do exactly the same than when you register an entity (see previous chapter) excepted that in an embedded entity you cannot register an attribute with a relation to a non embedded entity.

 ### Defining custom methods in meta model

 This library will generate CRUD method on entities and make them available in the schema.
 If you need to have other methods available in the schema you can define custom methods.
 A custom method can either be a query or a mutation.
 For each of these custom methods you will need to create a custom method object.
-This object will be a different type depending on the number of arguments of your method.
+This object will be of a different type depending on the number of arguments of your method.

 -> For 0 argument methods, implement IGQLCustomMethod0Arg or extend default implementation GQLCustomMethod0Arg
 ```java